Kalze1/Rule_Based_Forward_Backward_Chaining/README.md

-# Rule-Based Forward and Backward Chaining Examples in MeTTa
+# Rule-Based Forward and Backward Chaining System in MeTTa

 This repository contains implementations of **Forward Chaining** and **Backward Chaining** using **Rule-Based Reasoning** in the MeTTa language.